 Savings, Credit, Debt-to-Income Ratio

 You’re not ready to start house shopping until you’ve got your financial ducks in a row.
-If you have to beg, borrow, cheat, and steal to come up with a twenty percent down payment, you may not be ready to move forward.
+If you have to beg, borrow, cheat, and steal to come up with a down payment ie , you may not be ready to move forward.
 And there are more out-of-pocket expenses than just the down payment.
 Buyers usually accept the responsibility of paying closing costs, which are an additional one to eight percent of the value of the home you’re buying.

 With adequate savings in place, you’re ready to consider applying for a home mortgage loan.
 But you’re not there just yet.
 Before you can qualify, your credit score has got to be in prime condition.
 Order copies of your report and take a look at what’s weighing your score down.
 Late on payments?
 Collection accounts?
 Too much credit usage?
 Find out how you can improve your credit score before applying for a loan.